MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/console-overview.md

 ## Execute runbooks

 Navigate to the Runbook screen of the desired Runbook and select **Run** .
-An overlay form opens to the right where you are asked to:
+An overlay form opens to the right where you're asked to:
 - Set values to all input parameters (required)
 - Choose the set of Runbook servers on which this Job can be scheduled.

 [ ![Screenshot showing parameterized run.](./media/console-overview-2022/parameterized-run-inline.png) ](./media/console-overview-2022/parameterized-run-expanded.png#lightbox)

 Only one of these servers will actually execute this Job.
-To execute a Runbook on many servers, you will have to run those many number of Jobs and explicitly set the servers one-by-one.
+To execute a Runbook on many servers, you'll have to run those many number of Jobs and explicitly set the servers one-by-one.

 >[!NOTE]
 > Enter the parameters in the form, else the form won't be considered.